What is Proton Therapy?

 Pencil Beam Scanning Proton Therapy (PBS) / Intensity-Modulated Proton Therapy (IMPT)

 While many proton centers offer treatment with an older form of proton therapy called double scattered protons, the most recent refinement to proton therapy is called pencil beam scanning (PBS), allowing the delivery of intensity-modulated proton therapy (IMPT).
 PBS is designed to treat a single layer of a tumor at a time, in effect painting the tumor with radiation spot-by-spot, and slice by slice.
+Many centers that offer PBS still use the older form of proton technology to treat patients.
+At Medstar Georgetown, all patients are treated using proton therapy with HYPERSCAN™, an advanced form of PBS.

 Image-Guided and Adaptive Proton Therapy